jacquelynyakira2/ColorGen/README.md

 # ColorGen - Figma Plugin 🎨
-A Figma plugin to generate and apply random colors.
+A Figma plugin to generate and apply random colors, pallettes and gradients.

 ## Features
-- Generates random colors
+- Generates random color color palletes
+- Can lock colors and generate
+- Generate Gradients
+- Generate full pallettes
+- Can play an HSL color game
 - Applies them to selected layers
+- Applies them as artboards with all colors

 ## How to Use
 1. Install the plugin (development mode in Figma)